mauri870/ransomware/README.md

 After build, a binary called `ransomware.exe`, `server`/`server.exe` and `unlocker.exe` will be generated on the bin folder.
 The execution of `ransomware.exe` and `unlocker.exe` (even if it is compiled for linux/darwin) is locked to windows machines only.

-By default, the server will listen on `localhost:8080`

 > DON'T RUN ransomware.exe IN YOUR PERSONAL MACHINE, EXECUTE ONLY IN A TEST ENVIRONMENT!

 ## Usage and How it Works